 Certificate authentication in Anaplan is a great way to ensure that OneCloud Chains run smoothly without interruption from authentication errors due to various factors such as password resets and mandatory password updates.
 OneCloud needs to integrate with Anaplan just like anyone else.
 This guide walks through how to procure and configure a third party certificate.

 All of the command-line instructions in this guide are compatible with either Linux/Unix/macOS.
 This requires that you have the latest OpenSSL package installed.
 These requirements are only necessary if you are going to create your own CSR (Certificate Signing Request) and private key on Linux/Unix/macOS based systems.

-You do not need to have an integration user (aka "service account"), but for every user that you want to use certificate authentication, you will need to go through this process.
-Please note that a designated service account is preferable so that the connection details are not tied to any given person.
+An integration user (aka "service account") is not necessary, but every user required to use certificate authentication needs to go through this process.
+Please note that a designated service account is preferable so that the Connection details are not tied to any given person.

 Designated CA (Certificate Authority) that will sign the CSR (Certificate Signing Request)

-You send your CSR to a CA and they will sign the request and return to you a valid certificate CA Signed certificate.
+Send someone's CSR to a CA and they will sign the request and return a valid certificate CA Signed certificate.